 Mistletoe

 You have many choices to make about your cancer treatment.
-One choice you might be thinking about is complementary and alternative medicine (CAM).
-CAM is the term for medical products and practices that are not part of standard care.
-Examples of CAM therapies are acupuncture, chiropractic, and herbal medicines.
+One choice you might consider is using complementary and alternative medicine (CAM).
+CAM is the term for medical products and therapies that are not part of standard medical care.

-People with cancer may use CAM to:
+A few reasons that people with cancer may use CAM include to:

-• Help cope with the side effects of cancer treatments
+- Help cope with the side effects of cancer treatments

 NIH: National Cancer Institute